• Skip to primary navigation

 Even though the texture is firm, the tofu still needs to be pressed for optimum results.
 It will not only improve the texture and help the tofu keep its shape, but it will also increase flavor absorption.

-General Tsos Tofu on a black plate on top of rice.
-Topped with sesame seeds.
+General Tsos Tofu on a black plate on top of rice and with broccoli on the side.

 MORE SPICY RECIPES FOR YOU: